hapi-server/server-nodejs/README.md

 The variables `$HAPISERVERPATH`, `$PYTHONEXE`, and `$NODEJSEXE` can be used in commands, files, and URLs in the server metadata (which are files passed using the command-line `--file` switch).
 See [the examples](https://github.com/hapi-server/server-nodejs/tree/master/metadata) for use cases.

-These variables can be passed as command line arguments or set in the default configuration file `conf/server.json`; an alternative location can be set using a command-line argument, e.g.,
+These variables can be passed as command-line arguments or set in the default configuration file `conf/server.json`; an alternative location can be set using a command-line argument, e.g.,

 ```
 ./hapiserver -c /tmp/config.json